open-telemetry/opentelemetry-python/docs/getting-started.rst

 * Database calls

 To help instrument common scenarios, opentelemetry also has the concept of "instrumentations": packages that are designed to interface with a specific framework or library, such as Flask and psycopg2.
-A list of the currently curated extension packages can be found :scm_web:`here <instrumentation/>`.

 We will now instrument a basic Flask application that uses the requests library to send HTTP requests.
 First, install the instrumentation packages themselves: